eBay/nice-modal-react/README.md

 import NiceModal, { useModal } from '@ebay/nice-modal-react';

 export default NiceModal.create(({ name }) => {
-  const modal = useModal();
+  // Use a hook to manage the modal state const modal = useModal();
   return (
     <Modal